akshayvinodd/Layoff-Data-Analysis/README.md

 ### Conclusion

 This analysis provides a clear and interactive way to analyze global layoff trends using data visualization techniques.
 By leveraging real-world data, the dashboard offers valuable insights into industry patterns, company-level impacts, and regional differences.
-It can serve as a useful tool for businesses, analysts, and researchers to understand workforce dynamics and make informed decisions
+It can serve as a useful tool for businesses analysts and researchers to understand workforce dynamics and make informed decisions